Ooha (film): Soundtrack

-Vikram and Ali had previously starred together Aadaalla Majaka, in which Vikram played the protagonist.
-However, in this film Ali was the protagonist and Vikram was the antagonist.

-Reception
+Reception and box office

 C. Narayana Rao of Zamin Ryot appreciated the direction and screenplay by Prabhakar.
 Rao added that Prabhakar brought novelty in his execution in an otherwise routine storyline.
 Vikram's performance as a villain was praised.

-Box office

-The film went unnoticed.
+The film went unnoticed at the box office.
 Sivala Prabhakar took a break from direction and only returned in 2010 with Srimathi Kalyanam starring Vadde Naveen.